 About ten days later, when I returned home from work, we had a spat.
 Nothing more than an otherwise forgettable disagreement lasting a few sentences.
 At the end she dressed, left our son home with me, and slipped out.

 A little more than an hour later she let herself back into the apartment.
 She was accompanied by two uniformed policemen.
-The officers informed me she complained at the police station that I violated the Order of Protection by harassing her, so they had no choice but to arrest me and take me to Central Lockup.
+The officers informed me she complained at the police station that I violated the Order of Protection by harassing her.
+They had no choice but to arrest me and take me to Central Lockup.
 I spent the night worrying myself to sleep on a plank board in a cold jail cell.

 The next day after a bologna sandwich breakfast I was deposited by paddy wagon into a Family Court courtroom.
 My wife and the lawyers were waiting.
 The hearing was over mere moments after it began.
 The judge spotted a glaring defect in the my wife’s report of events of the night before.
 The petition’s sole claim was that words were exchanged.
 No acts of intimidation or violence were alleged.
 The judge declared that the Order of Protection had been abused.
 The judge went on to suggest with disdain that the arrest was almost certainly motivated by a desire to amass a record to add onto the ongoing Supreme Court case.
 She didn‘t appreciate having her court used in that way.
 The Order of Protection and the Family Court case were dismissed in their entirety.